 The consent to surrender must meet a number of formal conditions that are set out below.
 Unless all of the conditions are met, the group relief claim is not valid.

-Surrendering companies must give notice in writing, to the Tax Office to which they make returns, of consents to surrender group relief.
+Surrendering companies must give notice in writing, to the officer of the Board to which they make returns, of consents to surrender group relief.
 They must do this at or before the time the claim is made (FA98/SCH18/PARA70 (3)).

 A copy of the notice of consent to surrender must accompany any claim for group relief (FA98/SCH18/PARA70 (4)).
 From 29 December 2000 a company in a simplified arrangement can claim group relief in its original return without submitting a copy notice of consent (see CTM97005).